ch4rlesexe/CCProfiles/README.md

 3. **Configure the Bot:**

 - Open bot.py.
-- Replace "YOUR_BOT_TOKEN_HERE" with your actual Discord bot token.
+- Replace "YOUR_BOT_TOKEN" with your actual Discord bot token.

 4. **Run the Bot:**
 ```bash